 Less damaging to hold? - Have you asked your suppliers to help?

-The Working Environment The Working Environment - is it possible to: Remove obstructions to free movement?
+The Working Environment

+The Working Environment - is it possible to:

+Remove obstructions to free movement?

 Provide better footing?

 Avoid steps and steep ramps?

 Prevent extremes of hot and cold?

+Consider less restrictive clothing or personal protective

+equipment?

-Consider less restrictive clothing or personal protective equipment?
-Manual Handling Training / Auditing Training will be provided as needed and appropriate for all personnel for whom manual handling represents a significant part of their work.
-Assessments and ongoing reviews will be conducted for each area where manual handling represents a significant part of the work performed. -- --- --
+Manual Handling Training / Auditing

+Training will be provided as needed and appropriate for all personnel for

+whom manual handling represents a significant part of their work.

+Assessments and ongoing reviews will be conducted for each area where

+manual handling represents a significant part of the work performed.

-Newpark Comprehens ive S choo l Safety Statement Activity/hazards Risks Likelihood Severity Grade CONTROL MEASURES Likelihood Severity Grade Stairs Slips, trips and falls 2 4 High Ensure stairs are kept clear from obstacles at all times.
-2 2 Low Falls from height Blocked accessroute Ensure stairs are illuminated and floor covering is kept in good condition.
-Manual handling of heavy or bulky loads up or down a stairs must be avoided as far as is reasonably practicable.
+Activity/hazards Risks Likelihood Severity Grade CONTROL MEASURES Likelihood Severity Grade Stairs Slips, trips and falls 2 4 High Ensure stairs are kept clear from obstacles at all times.
+2 2 Low Falls from height Ensure stairs are illuminated and floor covering is kept in good condition.
+Blocked access route Manual handling of heavy or bulky loads up or down a stairs must be avoided as far as is reasonably practicable.